Albert-91/BARF-o-bot/data/core/weather.md

   - form{"name": "null"}
   - utter_anything_else

-## ingredient_distribution form processing - 2nd and following params gathering interruption by stop then affirm
+## weather form processing - 2nd and following params gathering interruption by stop then affirm
 ## *scenario*: form restarts then params gathering is interrupted by stop then bot ask to stop showcase then user
 ##             affirm then feedback then asks anything else
   - action_inject_intent_start_weather